Accessibility statement for University of the Arts London (UAL) Moodle

 Moodle is the University of the Arts London (UAL) and its subsidiaries' Virtual Learning Environment (VLE).
 Moodle is an open-source project, led and coordinated by Moodle HQ and this means that certain aspects of its design are not under UAL's control.

-Moodle state that the VLE meets WCAG 2.1AA level compliance on version 3.10.
-UAL are using version 4.1 of the LMS.
-Moodle state that it meets WCAG 2.1AA level compliance on the current version (4.1) used by UAL.
+Moodle state that the VLE meets WCAG 2.1AA level compliance on version 4.x.
+UAL are using version 4.5 of the LMS.
 Read the Moodle Accessibility statement for further details.
 Moodle content can be produced by any teacher or student.
-As such will never be possible to say with 100% certainty whether all of Moodle is fully accessible or not.
-However, UAL and its subsidiaries aim to ensure that teaching, learning, and assessment resources built-in and/or uploaded to Moodle are fully accessible to all users.
+As such it will never be possible to say with 100% certainty whether all of Moodle is fully accessible or not.
+However, UAL and its subsidiaries aim to ensure that teaching, learning, and assessment resources built in, and/or uploaded to Moodle are fully accessible to all users.

-Moodle includes an 'Accessibility Checker’ in Moodle’s default Atto Text Editor, which scans course content and alerts users to a range of accessibility issues that may be found within the text.
+Moodle includes an 'Accessibility Checker' in the Tiny MCE Text Editor which scans course content and alerts users to a range of accessibility issues that may be found within the text.

 We commit to ensuring this website is as accessible as possible and we want as many people as possible to be able to use it.
 This means that you should be able to: